hashptl/auto-annotated-portfolio/content/pages/index.md

       I’m a scientific writer, transmedia designer, and editor, dabbling in digital content creation and philosophy of technology.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my way of showcasing the blend of creativity and precision I bring to every project—whether it’s writing for MIT Tech Review or collaborating with designers and filmmakers.
+If that caught your eye, feel free to scroll down for more details and credentials about my journey.
     styles:
       self:
         height: auto